MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 > [!NOTE]
 > Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
 Native client applications and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.

-By natively integrating with Azure AD, any app that is configured with SAML or Open ID Connect can be self-onboarded.
+<a name="featured-apps"></a>By natively integrating with Azure AD, any app that is configured with SAML or Open ID Connect can be self-onboarded.
 In addition, the following apps are featured by Cloud App Security and are already onboarded and ready to use in any tenant:

 - AWS
 - Azure DevOps (Visual Studio Team Services)